HeyItsBATMAN/dxvk-async/README.md

 ```
 makepkg -si
 ```
-the DXVK version you will get is the release version 0.81 patched with the async patch
+the DXVK version you will get is the release version 0.90 up to [this commit](https://github.com/doitsujin/dxvk/commit/a53e05339174ae626d1207f636c69e548fcdd6ee) patched with the async patch

 # How do I use this